pkmital/MTIID-MTEC-616-01-2017/README.md

 This session explores an advanced use of computer vision known as blob tracking.
 We then explore a simple interface for projection mapping.
 Finally, we explore the use of the GLSL shader language.

 ### Session 09 - 03/21/17 - Audiovisual Interaction

+We looked at using the camera to make noise and interacting with tracked entities from blob tracking to drive sonic generation.

 ### No Class - 03/28/17 - Spring Break

 ### Session 10 - 04/04/17 - Advanced Audio Analysis

+We looked at the DFT, Mel Transform, and MFCCs for audio fingerprinting and analysis.

 ### Session 11 - 04/11/17 - Machine Learning Part I
 ### Session 12 - 04/18/17 - Machine Learning Part II
 ### Session 13 - 04/25/17 - NO CLASS